Calgarians asked for 2026 ‘yea’ or ‘nay’ in Winter Games plebiscite

-CALGARY — Calgarians head to the polls to declare whether they want the city to host a second Winter Games.
+CALGARY — Calgarians have headed to the polls to declare whether they want the city to host a second Winter Games.

 Polls close at 10 p.m.
 EST